marianmeres/notifications/README.md

     // generic action handler for triggered actions...
     on: (eventName, self: Notification, all: Notification[], data) => any,
-    // functionally same as `on('click', ...)` except that ui may render differently if
+    // functionally same as `on('click', ...)` except that ui may render it differently if
-    // if exists (e.g. show pointer cursor)
+    // it exists (e.g. show pointer cursor)
     onClick: (self: Notification, all: Notification[], data) => any,

-    // notification specific time-to-live in seconds (after which notif will be auto discarded)
+    // Notification specific time-to-live in seconds (after which notif will be auto discarded).
-    // use 0 to disable auto disposal
+    // Use 0 to disable auto disposal.
     ttl: number,

     // if present, will skip default rendering altogether